-• Situational Awareness Tools: The SERT uses situational awareness tools to share information with federal, state, tribal, and local partners to establish a common operating picture, manage the resource request process, and document actions taken throughout an incident.

-- Guard Knowledge Online (GKO): GKO is a SharePoint based portal used by the National Guard for information sharing, documentation management, daily business management, and the establishment of a common operating picture. - WebEOC: WebEOC is a situational awareness software program designed for incident information sharing and management.
+- Situational Awareness Tools: The SERT uses situational awareness tools to share information with federal, state, tribal, and local partners to establish a common operating picture, manage the resource request process, and document actions taken throughout an incident. - WebEOC: WebEOC is a situational awareness software program designed for incident information sharing and management.
 This web-based tool is designed to connect crisis-response teams and decision makers at the federal, state, tribal, and local levels and provide access to real-time information for a common operating picture during an event or daily operations.